-1. Evaluation Procedures: The final grade will be based on forum discussions, quizzes, and projects.
+1. Evaluation Procedures: The final grade will be based on forum discussions, quizzes, research paper and final exam.
 The weight of each item is included in the Course Calendar.
 Extra credit items are not offered in this course.

 Assessment percentages by type of assignment: